lancelet/wgpu-hs/README.md

 This repository contains Haskell bindings for [wgpu-native](https://github.com/gfx-rs/wgpu-native).

 macOS, Windows and Linux are supported.
+SDL2 and GLFW are both supported as windowing systems.

 To get started, please read the [Getting Started](GettingStarted.md) instructions.